Spice Girls discography

-In November 1997 the group released their second album, Spiceworld, which has been certified eight times platinum by the BPI.
+In November 1997, the group released their second album, Spiceworld, which has been certified eight times platinum by the BPI.
 The album was preceded by the UK number-one single, "Spice Up Your Life" and, in December, it produced the Spice Girls' second UK Christmas #1, "Too Much".
 The album's third single "Stop!" was released in March 1998 to coincide with the opening of the Spiceworld Tour.
 It peaked at number two, ending the group's run of consecutive number-one singles in the UK.
 In May 1998, while promoting "Viva Forever", the album's fourth and final single, Geri Halliwell left the group, citing depression and personal differences with the band.
 This departure was a significant news event in 1998.
 "Viva Forever" became another UK number-one single from Spiceworld and was a success in every market in which it was released.
 Now a four-piece, in December 1998 the Spice Girls released "Goodbye" as a farewell to Halliwell.
 The single became the Spice Girls third-consecutive, and last, Christmas #1 in the UK.
 It was also a major success in Canada and Italy and a hit across the US and the rest of Europe.

 As a four-piece, the Spice Girls released their third album, Forever, in November 2000.
 A sharp departure from their previous pop genre, it peaked at number two in the UK Albums Chart and was certified platinum by the BPI.
-Forever produced the Spice Girls' last UK number-one single, the double A-side "Holler"/"Let Love Lead the Way".
+Forever produced the Spice Girls' last UK number-one single, the double A-side "Holler" / "Let Love Lead the Way".
 Following the relative commercial and critical downturn of Forever, in December 2000, the four remaining members announced an indefinite hiatus.
-All had solo UK top ten singles.

-In June 2007 all five members of the Spice Girls reunited to tour.
+In June 2007, all five members of the Spice Girls reunited to tour.
 A Greatest Hits was released with two new tracks: the single "Headlines (Friendship Never Ends)" and "Voodoo".
 The album peaked at number two in the UK, and became their first number-one album in Australia.
 It also peaked within the top ten in Ireland.
-Greatest Hits was also certified twice platinum in the UK.
+Greatest Hits was also certified three platinum in the UK.